aloeser/Etherlords2Map/README.md

 We believe that playing in hard mode is a good way to combine those requirements:
 We can give monsters a high health to compensate for their lower level, and boost their ether generation via difficulty (on easy mode, monsters do not get ether as fast, I believe).

-## Spoilers
+## Further development

-### Story?

-### Boss fights
+At the moment, we consider the map as finished and do not plan further development, except of fixing potentials bugs.

+If you want to translate the map to some other language, please contact me before you start.
+At the moment, all dialogue strings are hardcoded in German at the place they are used at, i.e., if someone wants to change the language, you will have to touch hundreds of lines throughout the entire script.
+I consider that somewhat ugly, but sufficient if there is only one language in the map.
+If someone wants to translate the map, I'll build an internationalization system, so that multiple languages can coexist and you can choose your language in game.
+It's not hard, but without knowing if anyone will ever translate or even play this map, the refactoring effort seems not worth it to me.

 # Acknowledgements

-Special thanks to Sebastian Mordziol, the creator of the Ether Planes website [http://etherplanes.net] for providing an online reference of the spells and their codes.
+I would like to thank Sebastian 'The Argh' Mordziol, the creator of the [Ether Planes website](http://etherplanes.net), for providing an online reference of the spells and their codes.
 Setting up the available loot would have been much more painful without this reference.

-Further, I would like to thank @Bonesnake for providing the (Roguelike map)[https://github.com/Bonesnake/etherlordsII-roguelike-map].
+Further, I would like to thank @Bonesnake for providing the [Roguelike map](https://github.com/Bonesnake/etherlordsII-roguelike-map).
 When I found the map, I was amazed by the possibilities it showcases, such as random loot generation, changing the available shops, etc.
 Seeing this map motivated me to do some experiments with the scripting myself.
 While only very few elements of the roguelike map are contained in the current version of our map, it was definitely an inspiration for me and made it easier to get into Etherlords' scripting API.